davew-msft/2019AzureMigrateYourApps/Lab1-MigrateYourData/README.md

     --db tailwind \
     --collection inventory
 ```
 8. Go into your Azure Cosmos DB account and click on `Data Explorer`.
+9. Press the refresh button next to Collections if you don't see the tailwind collection
-Select the `tailwind` database.
+10. Select the `tailwind` database.

-9. Expand the `tailwind` node, expand the `inventory` node, and select `Documents`
+11. Expand the `tailwind` node, expand the `inventory` node, and select `Documents`

-10. You should see the inventory item documents are now in Cosmos DB
+12. You should see the inventory item documents are now in Cosmos DB

 ![cosmospopulated](../images/cosmospopulated.png)